locka99/cpp-to-rust-book/porting_from_cpp/assignments_in_conditionals.md

 Some compilers may warn if a result is assigned to a constant but it is still allowed.

-## Real world

-The `goto fail` example that we saw in section "Missing braces in conditionals" also demonstrates a real world dangers combining assignment and comparison into a single line:
+We saw this `goto fail` example in section "Missing braces in conditionals":

 ```c++
 if ((err = SSLHashSHA1.update(&hashCtx, &serverRandom)) != 0)
   goto fail;
 ```

-This line is not broken for other reasons, but it's easy to see how might be, especially if this pattern were repeated all over the place.
-The programmer might have saved a few lines of code to combine everything in this way but at a greater risk.
-In this case, the risk might be inadvertantly turning the `=` into an `==`, i.e. comparing err to the function call and then comparing that to 0.
+We could inadvertantly break it as easily in the other direction if we used `==` instead of `=`, i.e. comparing err to the function call and then comparing that to 0.

 ```c++
 if ((err == SSLHashSHA1.update(&hashCtx, &serverRandom)) != 0)